radix-io/hands-on/README.md

 ## Reservations

-ATPESC 2021 attendees will have access to a 64 node reservation on Theta (ALCF) and an 18 node reservation on Ascent (OLCF) from 9am to 6pm CT to execute hands-on exercises as part of the I/O track.
+ATPESC 2022 attendees will have access to a 64 node reservation on Theta (ALCF) from Noon to 9pm CT to execute hands-on exercises as part of the I/O track.

-On Theta, submit your jobs to the `ATPESC2021` queue and the `ATPESC2021` allocation using the `-A ATPESC2021` and `-q ATPESC2021` options in your job script or qsub command line.
-You can use the /grand/projects/ATPESC2021/usr/ directory for data storage; please create a subdirectory there based on your username to avoid conflicts with other users.
+On Theta, submit your jobs to the `ATPESC2022` queue and the `ATPESC2022` allocation using the `-A ATPESC2022` and `-q ATPESC2022` options in your job script or qsub command line.
+You can use the /grand/projects/ATPESC2022/usr/ directory for data storage; please create a subdirectory there based on your username to avoid conflicts with other users.

-On Ascent, submit your jobs in the GEN161 project using the `-P GEN161` options in your job script or bsub command line.

-## Initial setup (Theta or Ascent)
+## Initial setup (ALCF Theta)

 * Confirm account access if you haven't already (see presenters for details)
-* Log on to Theta or Ascent
+* Log on to Theta
 * Download the tutorial materials to your home directory.
-Theta and Ascent are completely different machines managed by different groups so if you plan on trying out both, you'll have to repeat these steps on each machine.
   * `mkdir atpesc-io`
   * `cd atpesc-io`
   * `git clone https://github.com/radix-io/hands-on.git`
   * `cd hands-on`
 * Set up your environment to have access to the utilities needed for the hands-on exercises
-  * `source ./theta-setup-env.sh` or `./ascent-setup-env.sh`
+  * `source ./theta-setup-env.sh`

 ## Darshan